 Tips on improving customer service

-According to Consumer Report, customers are frustrated over phone customer service support for three reasons: Inability to get a live customer service representative on the line, rude and condescending CS reps, and when they finally get a hold of anyone on the phone, they get disconnected.
+According to Consumer Report, customers are frustrated over phone customer service and contact center services support for three reasons: Inability to get a live customer service representative on the line, rude and condescending CS reps, and when they finally get a hold of anyone on the phone, they get disconnected.

 These problems also occur in in-store customer service.
 The dynamics are slightly different, but the complaints are similar.
 For example, some customers find it difficult to get any of the staff’s attention regarding their queries.